06/05

 06/05, called May 6th in most English-speaking countries, is a Dutch 2004 film directed by Theo van Gogh, based on the novel De Zesde Mei by Tomas Ross.

 The film is a fictional version of the events that led to the assassination of the Dutch politician Pim Fortuyn on 6 May 2002.
 The lines between reality and fiction are blurred in 06/05.
 It is the last film of Theo van Gogh, who was himself assassinated in 2004.

-Theo van Gogh struck a deal with Dutch internet provider Tiscali over the film's finances.
+Theo van Gogh struck a deal with the Dutch branch of internet provider Tiscali over the film's finances.
 The movie was originally released in December 2004 on the internet, a situation that had never before been seen in the Netherlands; it could be watched via pay-on-demand.
 It was released in cinemas one month later, in January 2005.